A LLP and a company have in common that they both have rights and liabilities that are distinct from its partners, respectively, shareholders.

 In fact the member cannot have any say at all as to how the manager runs the company.

-Of course asset protection is only as good as the weakest link.
+asset protection is only as good as the weakest link.
 If the assets are located in another jurisdiction then they will be subject to the laws there as well as in Belize.

 Belize has strong confidentiality under local law, in fact one of the strongest in the world according to the Financial Secrecy Index, however this confidentiality is not applicable if there is a valid request of a foreign tax authority from one of the countries with which Belize has signed a tax information exchange agreement (TIEA).